fredrkl/app-configuration-demo/README.md

 > export AZURE_APP_CONFIGURATION_CONNECTION_STRING="Endpoint=https://d...lfkjsdfk"
 ```

+Additionaly, you will need to set the following environment variable for the enterprise application that access the KeyVaylt.

+- AZURE_TENANT_ID
+- AZURE_CLIENT_ID
+- AZURE_CLIENT_SECRET

+The _service principle_ needs the following KeyVault role:

+- Key Vault Secrets User

+It is tempting to think that the _managed identity_ that you assign as the _Azure App Configuration_ identity is automatically used for KeyVault access.
+However, you will need to spesify an _Enterprise Application_ that has KeyVault access or use the `DefaultAzureCredential`.

 ## Experiments

 I created a simple console application that reads the configuration from multiple sources in this order: